colddie/WB-PETnet/README.md

 # WB-PETnet
-Minimum Matlab implementation of individual whole-body graph build-up in Sun, T., Wang, Z., Wu, Y. et al. Identifying the individual metabolic abnormities from a systemic perspective using whole-body PET imaging.
+Minimum Matlab implementation of "individual whole-body graph build-up in Sun, T., Wang, Z., Wu, Y. et al. Identifying the individual metabolic abnormities from a systemic perspective using whole-body PET imaging".
 Eur J Nucl Med Mol Imaging 49, 2994–3004 (2022).

 # Before you use
 1. Make sure Matlab 2018b or above version is installed.